KowshikA-A/Tic-Tac-Toe/README.md

 ## Note

-replace "<repository-url>", "<your-username>", and <your-repo-name> with your actual repository information.
+replace "repository-url", "your-username", and your-repo-name with your actual repository information.

 ## Play Now